ChrisMacNaughton/Mjolnir/DESIGN.md

 ## Controller

 The controller connects all of the different pieces together, and hosts the [plugins](plugins) so that the [agents](#agents) can download them as needed.
-In addition to connecting things, the controller(s) control what aactions are taken from the alerting inputs.
+In addition to connecting things, the controller(s) control what actions are taken from the alerting inputs.

 ## Agents